Enterprise App Development: Strategy, Architecture & Implementation Guide

 Security and Compliance at Scale

 Enterprise applications handle sensitive data: employee records, financial transactions, customer information, intellectual property, and regulatory documents.
-The security requirements go far beyond SSL certificates and password hashing.
-You need role-based access control with fine-grained permissions, audit logging for every data modification, encryption at rest and in transit, and compliance with industry-specific regulations like HIPAA, SOX, GDPR, or PCI-DSS.
+Security here goes far beyond SSL certificates and password hashing.

 Scalability and Performance Under Real Conditions